- Biological Inventions

 - Patent Licensing

 - Patent Opposition

 - Patent Prosecution

 - Technology Transfer

 - Trademark Litigation

-Boehringer Ingelheim, one of the few family-owned pharma company globally, is working on biosimilars, immuno-oncology and, new treatment options for psychiatric disorders like forms of depression or schizophrenia etc. Globally, it has a strong pipeline in oncology, respiratory, stroke and diabetes prescription medicines – all of which are of importance to the demographics in India, and some of which have already been launched in India.
+Boehringer Ingelheim, one of the few family-owned pharma companies globally, is working on biosimilars, immuno-oncology and, new treatment options for psychiatric disorders like forms of depression or schizophrenia, etc. Globally, it has a strong pipeline in oncology, respiratory, stroke, and diabetes prescription medicines – all of which are of importance to the demographics in India, and some of which have already been launched in India.
 At present, the company has several patented drugs in the domestic market – Xovoltib (afatinib), two biologics Metalyse and Actilyse, Pradaxa anticoagulant, and two diabetes medicines named Trajenta and Trajenta duo.